Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: A primer on the local -polynomial of a lattice polytope

+\begin{proof} Choose a lattice subdivision $\Delta$ of $P$ that contains $Q$ as a cell.
+Then by the nonnegativity of the appearing polynomials, we see from Proposition~\ref{prop:decomp} that $\ell^*_Q(t) \ell_{\Delta,Q}(t) \le \ell^*_P(t)$ coefficientwise.
+It remains to observe that since $Q$ is in the relative interior of $P$, it follows directly from Definition~\ref{def:local-h} that $\ell_{\Delta,Q}(t) = h_{\link(\Delta,Q)}(t)$ and hence has constant coefficient~$1$. \end{proof}

-Finally, let us mention that in the Katz-Stapledon paper \cite{Katz2016Local}, the $h^*$- and $l^*$-polynomials are further refined leading to the notion of $h^*$- and $l^*$-diamonds.
-One beautiful consequence is the following lower bound theorem on the coefficients of the $l^*$-polynomial \cite[p.184]{Katz2016Local}.
+Finally, let us just shortly mention that in the Katz-Stapledon paper \cite{Katz2016Local}, motivated by algebraic and tropical geometry, the $h^*$- and $\ell^*$-polynomials are further refined to bivariate (and even trivariate) polynomials leading to the notion of $h^*$- and $\ell^*$-diamonds.
+As we will use the following notation later for the computation of the local $h^*$-polynomial in dimension three, let us introduce it here.